This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 - Utilitarian value-adding: behavior that is negative for one individual if but off-set by far larger gains by someone else, or by a group, or society

-Value-subtracting behavior: in social and power dynamics, behavior that, on net balance, is either win-lose, lose-lose, or that removes opportunities for win-win and collaboration.
+Value-taking behavior (AKA: value-subtracting): in social and power dynamics, behavior that, on net balance, is either win-lose, lose-lose, or that removes opportunities for win-win and collaboration.